ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

 **You may notice that the wheel frames rotate when you rotate the wheels, but the frames never move from the origin?
-Even if you launch your odometry node the duckiebot’s frames do not move.
+Even if you launch your odometry node the Duckiebot’s frames do not move.
 Why is that?**

 This was due to the two root nodes.
-We could set RViz to show the footprint of the duckiebot OR show the WorldFrame with the odometry node.
+We could set RViz to show the footprint of the Duckiebot OR show the WorldFrame with the odometry node.
 We need to connect the footprint to the odometry node for this to link properly.

 <br>